zulip/zulip/templates/zerver/help/change-the-default-language-for-your-organization.md

 users, and new users can still
 [manage their individual language setting](change-your-language).

+### Set the default language for new users

+{start_tabs}

 {settings_tab|organization-settings}

 2. Under **Default user settings**, change the **Default language**.

 {!save-changes.md!}

-!!! tip ""
+{end_tabs}

-    You can always send and read messages in any language.
+Note that users can always send and read messages in any language, regardless of their language setting.